MWATelescope/giant-squid/README.md

 [manta-ray-client](https://github.com/ICRAR/manta-ray-client) and may better suit users for a few reasons:

-1. By default, `giant-squid` _stream unzips_ the downloads from ASVO.
-In other words, rather than downloading a potentially large (> 100 GiB!) zip file and then unzipping it yourself (thereby occupying double the space of the original zip and performing a very expensive IO operation), it is possible to get the files without performing an unzip.
+1. By default, `giant-squid` _stream untars_ the downloads from ASVO.
+In other words, rather than downloading a potentially large (> 100 GiB!) tar file and then untarring it yourself (thereby occupying double the space of the original tar and performing a very expensive IO operation), it is possible to get the files without performing an untar.

 2. `giant-squid` does not require a CSV file to submit jobs; this is instead handled by command line arguments.